Prerequisites

 - wscat

 params array contains: market name (index 0) and last traded price (index 1).
-Updates arrive whenever a trade executes on the pair.Subscribe to orderbook depth
+The server pushes updates at 1-second intervals while the subscription is active.3

-Subscribe to orderbook depth updates for BTC_USDT with 5 price levels.Parameters: market name, depth limit (The first element in
+Subscribe to orderbook depth updates for BTC_USDT with 5 price levels.Parameters: market name, depth limit (a fixed set of values from 1 to 100), price aggregation interval (The first element in

 - Python